mhavey/marklogic/uml2es/tutorials/dmui.md

 <details><summary>Click to view/hide this section</summary>
 <p>

 Now it's time to convert the UML model to Entity Services form.
 This is best done by running a Gradle command from the command line.
 Make sure you are in the dmHub project folder.
-Run the following:
+Run the following.
+(You need to give the path to your PWIModel.uml file; replace MYPATH with the actual path on your machine in which PWIModel/PWIMode.uml is kept.

-./gradlew -i -b uml2es4dhf51.gradle uDeployModelToDHF -PmodelFile=data/model/PWIModel/PWIModel.uml -PentitySelect=all #should be stereotype, but DHF wants every entity used in mapping (even secondary entities like hobby) to live in its ES definition
+./gradlew -i -b uml2es4dhf51.gradle uDeployModelToDHF -PmodelFile=MYPATH/PWIModel/PWIModel.uml -PentitySelect=all #should be stereotype, but DHF wants every entity used in mapping (even secondary entities like hobby) to live in its ES definition

 Lots of things happen when you run this.
 If there were no issues, you will find a new file, called Person.entity.json, in the entities folder of you dmHub project.